octavio67/UnityRollBall/readme.md

 - Open UnityHub and select "Open-add project from disk" to find and open your recent Unity Proyect upload from Git
 ![openUnity](https://user-images.githubusercontent.com/57419892/197755070-32a2d377-67e5-4d2f-a148-d13964edd221.JPG)

-- Run the unity project from your Unity Editor
+- Select File-Open Scene from menu and Select Scene Folder and then Menu.
+Run the unity project from your Unity Editor
 ![openUnity2](https://user-images.githubusercontent.com/57419892/197755741-f51cd36a-fb40-4f52-84a2-10c07b3bf01e.JPG)

 ***NOTES***